 How to turn on High Contrast:

-Enlarged version of TV Guide on Virgin TV 360 and Stream from Virgin Media
+Enlarged version of TV Guide on the Virgin TV 360 box and Stream from Virgin Media

 • See which programmes are airing now on different channels and which channel and programme is currently playing